SeanKilleen/seankilleen.github.io/_posts/2012-05-02-building-a-build-process-part-6b-msbuild-integration-with-cassini-and-visual-studio.md

 * How to Start the Cassini Web Server Asynchronously
 * How to Stop the Cassini Web Server
-* How to (not quite) get Visual Studio to seemlessly Follow the Same directions that your MSBuild file follows.
+* How to (not quite) get Visual Studio to seamlessly Follow the Same directions that your MSBuild file follows.

 ### Starting the Web Server (Asynchronously!)